tefra/xsdata/docs/json.rst

 =============================================================

-The serializer besides the `indent` option can be initialized with a custom encoder that needs to extends :py:class:`json.JSONEncoder` and a dict_factory with any custom logic.
+The serializer besides the `indent` option can be initialized with a custom encoder that needs to extends :py:class:`json.JSONEncoder` and a dict_factory with your custom logic.